RenaSchott/Project1-J.E.Hummel/README.md

 ### Validator testing

 - **HTML**
-  - jhsdflqa
+  - No errors found when using W3C HTML Validator.

 - **CSS**
-  - during the testing with jigsaw <https://jigsaw.w3.org/css-validator/validator> the following error and warnings were found:
+  - During the testing with W3C CSS Validator (Jigsaw) the following error and warnings were found:

 ![CSS Error](assets/readme-images/css-fehler.png "CSS error")